 8. Find a good custom domain name provider.

 I have tried a number of different hosting services over the years.
 The one I used before I created my re-seller service was purchased by another company.
 Once they were purchased, the great customer service they had, changed.
 I put up with this for a while, as I liked their control panel and other features.
-However, the last straw was when one of the domains I had configured to not automatically renew (because I didn’t want it anymore) was renewed and of course my credit card was charged.
-Another hosting service I tried prior to that said, they could install a script I purchased, but the script apparently wasn’t installed properly and I could never reach anyone in the support section of the hosting company for help.
+However, the last straw was when one of the domains I had configured to not automatically renew (because I didn’t want it anymore) was renewed and of course, my credit card was charged.
+Another hosting service I had tried before said they could install a script I purchased, but the script apparently wasn’t installed properly, and I could never reach anyone in the support section of the hosting company for help.
 This was a three hundred dollar mistake as I purchased the hosting and then got stuck with a script I couldn’t use and no way to contact anyone to cancel my plan or get it fixed.
-This hosting company, by the way, was one you see positively reviewed on almost every hosting review site so I trusted them.
+This hosting company, by the way, was one you see positively reviewed on almost every hosting review site, so I trusted them.
 I later learned why they (and several others) are recommended by so many people apparently.
 It appears it is because these hosting companies are paying big affiliate commissions for referrals.
 Trusting these review sites was a big mistake on my part.
-This is another reason I created my own re-seller site so other people don’t have to have the same problems I had like this.
-You will always be able to reach a customer service rep 24/7 for my reseller service at InternetDirectSolutions.com and if you need a refund there is no problem.
+This is another reason I created my re-seller site, so other people don’t have to have the same problems I had like this.
+You will always be able to reach a customer service rep 24/7 for my reseller service at InternetDirectSolutions.com, and if you need a refund, there is no problem.
 Just check the site for the current refund policy.

 9. Never buy a domain name over the phone.